TangentialDevelopment/TangentialPortfolio/README.txt

-test portfolio site
+portfolio site

-NOT LIVE
+Project suspended to learn more javascript